No time for regrets, says Spain defender Ramos

 Spanish newspapers greeted the defeat with 'humiliation' and 'nightmare' written large across their front pages but the mood in the media room at the Atletico Paranaense training ground outside Curitiba was as mild as the weather outside.

-The Spanish flag billowed under overcast skies, with araining session scheduled for the late afternoon when conditions were cooler.
+The Spanish flag billowed under overcast skies, with a training session scheduled for the late afternoon when conditions were cooler.

 Maybe, some suggested, that was the problem with Spain training in the more temperate south for a match in the heat of Salvador.
 The Dutch have based themselves in steamier Rio de Janeiro.